hunter-teacher-cert/sedc73600-currdev-fall23/README.md

 * Week 3 - Case Study Of A Locally Designed Class And Fieldwork Staging
   * Presentation of the development of Stuyvesant High School's Introduction to Computer Science course.
-  * Costs and Benefits of creating your own course.
+  * Costs and Benefits of creating your own curriculum.
   * Async discussion:
     * Redeisgn a lesson or project for a CS class you currently teach.
   * Assignment:
     * What CS class would you like to develop?

-* Week 4/5 - Forming Curriculum Groups, Filedwork Observation planning
+* Week 4 - Forming Curriculum Groups, Filedwork Observation planning
-  * Asynch :
+  * Asyn discussion:
-    * Start to fill out the fieldwork:
+    * Start to fill out the fieldwork pairing grid: https://docs.google.com/spreadsheets/d/1-PMLanyRCiPXh0XkTkidjq4Tpoz8PNJv7vY66qN5__g/edit#gid=0
   * Assignment:
     * Create your unit plan proposal.

-* Week 6 - Evaluating Programming Languages for Education
+* Week 5 - Evaluating Programming Languages for Education
   - Programming paradigms.
   - Educational vs "Real World" languages.
   - Assessing the strengths and weaknesses of a lanuage, using them to help teach content.